Skip to main content

 Frequently Asked Questions

-Does my plumber need to pull a permit for a water heater replacement in Richardson?+
+Do I need a permit to replace a water heater in Richardson, TX?+

 How do I know if I have a slab leak in my Richardson home?+